NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/SystoleOS/README.md

 research, making some research groups and companies regard 3D Slicer as a viable software for building medical devices that not only could support regular clinical workflows but also become commercial products.
-While the development of 3D Slicer has been tailored towards reaching a wide variety of researchers (e.g., multiple platforms, environment isolation, extension manager, etc.) its modular architecture makes possible the development of custom applications.
+While the development of 3D Slicer has been tailored towards research, its modular architecture makes the development of industrial prototypes possible.

 The vision of Systole OS is the integration of 3D Slicer and related software (e.g, Plus Toolkit, MONAI Label and more!) in a free and open-source operating system